Planning a trip to Portugal and looking for itinerary ideas, practical advice, or help choosing between cities, the coast, and the islands?

 Car Rental in Portugal

-Portugal is one of the most affordable countries in Europe for car hire too.
-Still, it’s best to book in advance or you risk paying a couple of times more, especially if traveling in the high season and booking last minute.
+Portugal is one of the most affordable countries in Europe for car rental.
+Still, it’s best to book in advance – especially in high season – since last-minute prices can be much higher.